Golden Triangle and Mumbai tour

 - Uncover vibrant Rajasthan, from the royal history of Jaipur.

-- Ride up to Amber Fort on a caparisoned, by elephant.
+- Ride up to Amber Fort on a caparisoned, by an elephant.

 - Enjoy a guided tour of the 400-year-old deserted Moghul city of Fatehpur Sikri